 Forensic Psychologists testify in civil matters for either plaintiff or defense, and in criminal matters, called by defense or prosecution.
 Procedurally, Forensic Psychologists evaluate the claimant, plaintiff, or defendant in a structured and scientifically rigorous manner.
 Although all communications are subject to discovery, communications are kept confidential and are made available to both the referring attorney and opposing counsel with an authorized release.
 Forensic specialists are expected to use standardized tests or instruments.
 A non-standardized approach or absence of substantiation for an opinion can be at best misinterpreted and at worst misperceived as intentional.

-Although many Forensic Psychologists have become known as experts who testify, others have developed expertise as trial consultants.
+Although many Forensic Psychologists as an expert witness have become known as experts who testify, others have developed expertise as trial consultants.
 If you are involved in a difficult or complicated litigation and require the services of an expert Forensic psychologist with knowledge of both clinical and vocational matters, consider Dr. Kenneth J. Manges and Associates.